herzbube/libsgfcplusplus/doc/SgfNotes.md

 Furthermore, after the escape-processing the resulting SGF content might not even be valid text anymore, because inserting the escape characters might have invalidated the encoding.
 The Big5 encoding example above is such a case.

+### UTF-8 is recommended for programmatically creating ISgfcDocument object trees

+A library client that programmatically creates `ISgfcDocument` object trees should use UTF-8 to encode SimpleText and Text property values.
+UTF-8 is a universal and ASCII-safe character encoding that causes the least amount of trouble along all routes.

+Specifically, `ISgfcDocumentWriter` supports only ASCII-safe character encodings to write an `ISgfcDocument` object tree.
+The escape-processing discussed in the previous section is the root cause for the restriction.
+Read the `ISgfcDocumentWriter` class documentation for some technical details.